nandandutta/nandandutta/README.md

-# 🎮 Gaming Marketing Analyst
+# 🚀 GenAI Specialist

 ## About Me

+I am currently immersed in hands-on experience with **GenAI**, working actively on developing and optimizing generative AI models.
+This role involves leveraging cutting-edge technology to advance machine learning and AI applications, focusing on creating innovative solutions and enhancing model performance.

+## 🎮 Gaming Marketing Analyst

-I am a passionate gaming marketing analyst with a mission to transform gaming experiences through analytical prowess.
+In addition to my work in GenAI, I am a passionate gaming marketing analyst with a mission to transform gaming experiences through analytical prowess.
 Currently, I'm leveraging my skills at **Reliance JioGames** to revolutionize the gaming industry through strategic marketing campaigns and insightful analytics.

 ## Expertise